The Weekender: Montreal, Quebec - DuJour

 Where to Stay:

 With flights to Montreal clocking in at around an hour from most major Northeastern cities, you’ve got plenty of time to enjoy the city itself instead of the inside of an airplane.
 Check into the contemporary chic W Montreal, a 152-room-and-suite spread in the city’s Downtown area- a luxe escape with a prime downtown location that’s just a few streets over from Old Montreal, filled with cobblestone streets and historic buildings.
 You can spend hours strolling neighborhood, located right on the St. Lawrence River.
+If you’re looking for a family-friendly hotel for your next getaway to the city, head to the Le Centre Sheraton Montreal.

 What to Do: